 \subsection{Performance metric}

-In order to assess the performance of the trained generative models, two datasets are used: $\mathbb{X}^{\text{test}}$ for the synthetic data generation and $\mathbb{X}^{\text{missing}}$ for the imputation performance.
-The log-likelihood of a given set on the generative models
+In order to assess the performance of the trained generative models, two datasets are utilised: $\mathbb{X}^{\text{test}}$ for synthetic data generation and $\mathbb{X}^{\text{missing}}$ for missing-record imputation.
+The log-likelihood of a given set on the generative model